Wisconsin Supreme Court will hear case of Chrystul Kizer, sex trafficking victim accused of killing abuser

 Anti-trafficking advocates across the country have pointed to Kizer’s case as an example of where the law should take into consideration the abuse that Kizer experienced.

-Kizer is considered a trafficking victim because she was too young to consent to being sold for sex .
+Kizer is considered a trafficking victim because she was too young to consent to being sold for sex.
 She was 16 when Volar, 34, began filming his sexual abuse of her, allegedly in exchange for cash, food and gifts.
 Volar, a White man, was also filming his abuse of multiple other underage Black girls.

 A 2019 Washington Post investigation showed that Kenosha police knew about the abuse of these girls for more than three months.
 They had raided Volar’s home after a drugged 15-year-old girl ran from it, calling 911 to say Volar was going to kill her.
 Inside, police found Volar’s videos, along with “hundreds” of other child abuse videos.